 About Spay/Neuter Surgery and Our Clinic

-Dakin's Community Spay/Neuter Clinic is New England's largest spay/neuter provider and offers high quality, affordable spay or neuter surgery for cats and dogs.
+Dakin's Community Spay/Neuter Clinic is New England's largest spay/neuter provider and offers high quality, affordable spay or neuter surgery for cats, dogs and rabbits.
 The Clinic is an essential part of Dakin Humane Society's efforts to protect and care for animals in our community.